whisthq/whist/ecs-task-definitions/README.md

 Note that the `:rshared` string in the cloud storage mount point is an instance of us using this undocumented hack in AWS: [https://github.com/aws/containers-roadmap/issues/362](https://github.com/aws/containers-roadmap/issues/362).
 However, it's been around since 2017, so hopefully it doesn't get patched out before we transition to multicloud with Kubernetes/running Docker containers ourselves to bypass the ECS task definitions.

+For an explanation of the `%%FRACTAL_ID_PLACEHOLDER%%`s, refer to [the README for `fractal/ecs-agent`](https://github.com/fractal/ecs-agent).
+In summary, the string `%%FRACTAL_ID_PLACEHOLDER%%` gets replaced at container creation with a randomly-generated string, called the FractalID, by the ECS agent/host service.
+This `FractalID` is used internally to dynamically and _securely_ create resources like `uinput` devices and cloud storage directories.

 ## Publishing

 Task definitions for all currently supported apps get automatically published to AWS ECS through the `fractal-publish-build.yml` GitHub Actions workflow, under the `ecs-task-definitions-deploy-task-definitions-ecs` job.
 See `.github/workflows/fractal-publish-build.yml` for the exact list of applications and AWS regions supported.